 The Commission offers a competitive salary range, a generous travel stipend for public transportation, as well as an attractive benefits package.
 The Commission's benefits package encompasses a flexible menu of comprehensive benefits, including health, dental, vision, life and disability insurance options, as well as a strong set of portable retirement benefits and savings options.
 The Commission also offers attractive vacation and sick leave time, as well as paid holidays, consistent with District government provisions.

-The Commission also seeks to optimize work-life balance through an attractive set of work schedule options, including: Flex time schedules, Teleworking options, and Alternative Work Schedules, all are available after a probationar period.
+The Commission also seeks to optimize work-life balance through an attractive set of work schedule options, including: Flex time schedules, Teleworking options, and Alternative Work Schedules, all available after a probationary period.
 As an organization dedicated to professional development and learning, the Commission encourages staff to participate in regulatory and industry association activities, as well as educational and professional training.
 Tuition reimbursement may also be available.